 - 1 stick 4 oz unsalted butter, diced

 - 1 cup granulated sugar

-- Preheat an oven to 350 degrees F. Scoop one tablespoon of chilled nutella and gently press it into one of the chilled cakes.
-Repeat for the remaining three.
-Bake for 35-40 minutes until the tops have cracked slightly.
+- Preheat an oven to 350 F. Bake for 35-40 minutes until the tops have cracked slightly.
 Remove from the oven and cool slightly.
 Serve dusted with powdered sugar and a scoop of ice cream if desired.

 I tried this twice now in the same week.
 It is so easy to follow and it turned put sooo great.
 My first attempt i used a double boiler and chocolate chips because that was all i had.
 It turned out a bit sweeter than how i usually prefer my cakes but i think it is still doable by lessening the sugar in the recipe.

 On my second attempt, i followed this recipe to the t and OMG i am in love!
 I will try to make smaller ones as this recipe is too big for one serving.
 Its perfect for sharing with friends and loved ones.